TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Resource/ModifyIconForResourcePropertiesEvent.rst

 ..  include:: /Includes.rst.txt
 ..  index:: Events; ModifyIconForResourcePropertiesEvent
 ..  _ModifyIconForResourcePropertiesEvent:

 ====================================
 ModifyIconForResourcePropertiesEvent
 ====================================

+The PSR-14 event
+:php:`\TYPO3\CMS\Core\Resource\Event\ModifyIconForResourcePropertiesEvent`
-This is an event every time an icon for a resource (file or folder) is fetched, allowing to modify the icon or overlay in an event listener.
+is dispatched when an icon for a resource (file or folder) is fetched, allowing to modify the icon or overlay in an event listener.

 API
 ===

 ..  include:: /CodeSnippets/Events/Core/Resource/ModifyIconForResourcePropertiesEvent.rst.txt